DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxTreeList/1 Configuration/onFocusedRowChanged.md

 ---
 ---
 ##### shortDescription
 A function that executed when the focused row changes.
-Applies only when [focusedRowEnabled](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/focusedRowEnabled.md '/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/#focusedRowEnabled') is **true**.
+Applies only to the data rows. [focusedRowEnabled](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/focusedRowEnabled.md '/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/#focusedRowEnabled') should be **true**.

 ##### param(e): Object
 Information about the event that caused the function's execution.